The Skysnag Blog

 Protect your domain with DMARC authentication

 SPF and DKIM must both pass before a DMARC record can be published alongside your DNS records.
 It also requires that the from address domain and the domain used to authenticate the message match.
 The DMARC record allows the domain owner to receive forensic reports on rejected messages and possible domain spoofing, as well as tell receiving servers what to do with messages that look to be spoofed (such as block them outright or put them in the spam folder).
-We have a nice article on how to set up DMARC.

 Prepare for BIMI